This is part 2 of 3 of the motivation series.

 6. USE THE POWER OF NO

-You know your priority now it´s time to follow through.
+Now it´s time to follow through.

 Oftentimes we feel overwhelmed because we have taken on too much.

-To avoid these situations in future:
+To avoid these situations in the future:

 - Know your boundaries